 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

-Spring has sprung, and with the nicer weather comes the opportunity for more outdoor film shoots.
-If you’re excited, you’re not alone.
+Summer is in full swing, and with the nicer weather comes the opportunity for more outdoor film shoots.
+Excited?
+You’re not alone.
 In addition to the benefits of natural light and getting to breathe fresh air while you work, it’s nice not to be constrained by ceilings.
 Sometimes a breathtaking aerial shot is all it takes to turn a good film, into a great one.
-With that in mind, filmmakers looking to maximize the potential of their outdoor shoots would be well advised to pick up a camera drone.
-When you have one, the sky is truly the limit when mapping out your shot list.
-Even if you don’t have any drone shots planned, you never know when you’ll get some absolutely perfect weather at a perfect location and feel compelled to expand your coverage.
-So when you find yourself digging through your gear and taking inventory of what you might need for shoots this summer, you’d be smart to make sure you have a camera drone on hand.
+With that in mind, filmmakers looking to maximize the potential of their outdoor shoots should pick up a camera drone.

 If you’re just dipping a toe into the world of drone filmmaking, look no further than the DJI Mini 2.
 It’s one of the least expensive drones on the market, and still contains everything you need to get started.
 The drone is small enough to fit in your pocket, and you won’t need a license to operate it for non-commercial shoots.
 Every DJI drone (more on this brand later) can be controlled from your smartphone via the company’s app.
 Although the mini lacks the technical precision of some other drones on this list, it’s a great way to learn the ropes and is more than sufficient for smaller shoots.
 And the 4K camera means that your footage will look like you shot it on something much more expensive.